-SC5A: The IFCA will demonstrate progress that has made towards identifying its evidence needs by publishing a research plan each year SC5B: The IFCA will publish a research report annually that demonstrates how evidence has supported decision making SC5C: The IFCA's contribution to TAG and progress that has made towards a national evidence needs programme will be recorded in the IFCA's Annual Report
+SC5A: The IFCA will demonstrate progress that has been made towards identifying its evidence needs by publishing a research plan each year SC5B: The IFCA will publish a research report annually that demonstrates how evidence has supported decision making

+SC5C: The IFCA's contribution to TAG and progress that has been made towards a national evidence needs programme will be recorded in the IFCA's Annual Report

-3. Local targets and priorities in 2022-2023
+3. Local Targets and Priorities in 2023-2024

 - 1. To ensure the continued successful performance of NIFCA, delivering all its duties and fulfilling the IFCA vision and success criteria. - 2.
 To maintain an effective management and enforcement regime in the district to ensure a sustainable fishery and marine environment on an ongoing basis.
 This will take account of and guidance from the NIFCA Compliance and Enforcement Strategy, which can be found on the Authority website.
 (Success Criteria 2 & 3) - 3.
 To refer inter alia to the Authority Strategic Environmental Assessment (SEA) of fisheries in the district to improve the sustainability performance of the NIFCA management regime.
 This is kept under review on a continuous basis, with a formal review every two years.
 (Success Criteria 3) - 4.
-To develop and maintain an Annual Research Plan which sets out NIFCA's work priorities and research plans between April 2022 and March 2023.
-The research plans are based on on-going priorities carried forward from NIFCA's 2021/22 Annual Research Plan, and new research based on recent issues/knowledge gaps.
-The plan sets out work to address these knowledge gaps to work towards NIFCA's aims and priorities, including sustainable fisheries and protection of MPAs.
+To develop and maintain an Annual Research Plan which sets out NIFCA's work priorities and research plans between April 2023 and March 2024.
+The research plans are based on on-going priorities carried forward from NIFCA's 2022/23 Annual Research Plan, and new research based on recent issues/knowledge gaps.
+The plan sets out work to address these knowledge gaps to work towards NIFCA's aims and priorities, including sustainable fisheries and protection of MPAs. - 5.
+To maintain awareness of national policies and workstreams and how they integrate with the IFCA remit.